-Step Action Notes 1 Select and Set Up the Mode a.
+Step Action Notes 1.
+Select and Set Up the Mode a.
 Press Mode. b.
-Press a mode key, like Spectrum Analyzer, W-CDMA with HSDPA/HSUPA, or LTE TDD. c.
+Press a mode key, like Spectrum Analyzer, W-CDMA with HSDPA/HSUPA, or LTE TDD & LTE-A TDD. c.
 Press Mode Preset. d.
 Press Mode Setup.
 All licensed, installed modes available are shown under the Mode key.
 Using Mode Setup , make any required adjustments to the mode settings.
 These settings will apply to all measurements in the mode.
-2 Select and Set Up the Measurement a.
-Press Meas. b.
-Select the specific measurement to be performed. c.
-Press Meas Setup.
-The measurement begins as soon as any required trigger conditions are met.
-The resulting data is shown on the display or is available for export.
-Use Meas Setup to make any required adjustment to the selected measurement settings.
-The settings only apply to this measurement.